-a) The use of external grants and contributions, subject to maintaining a focus on the priority outcomes of its own strategies;

-b) Opportunities to obtain receipts from asset sales as identified in the Asset Management Plan and approved for sale by Policy and Resources Committee;

-c) The approval of prudential borrowing when the following criteria also apply to the schemes funded by this method:

-- i. they are commercial in nature; - ii. the outcome returns a financial benefit at least equal to the cost incurred by borrowing to fund the schemes; - iii. after covering the cost of funding, a further financial or nonfinancial benefit accrues to the Council that directly or indirectly supports the objectives of the strategic plan or the medium term financial strategy.

-d) The use of New Homes Bonus for capital purposes in line with the Council's strategic plan priorities;

-e) The implementation of a community infrastructure levy (CIL) and the management of its use, along with other developer contributions (S106), to deliver the objectives of the infrastructure delivery plan.

-- 3.10 Service managers submit proposals to include projects in the Council's capital programme.
+- 3.8 The MTFS requires the Council to identify actual funding before commencement of schemes.
+Accordingly, while schemes may be prioritised for the programme, ultimately commencement of any individual scheme can only occur once all the necessary resources have been identified and secured. - 3.9 The MTFS principles require that the Council will maximise the resources available to finance capital expenditure, in line with the requirements of the Prudential Code, through: - a) The use of external grants and contributions, subject to maintaining a focus on the priority outcomes of its own strategies; - b) Opportunities to obtain receipts from asset sales as identified in the Asset Management Plan and approved for sale by Policy and Resources Committee; - c) The approval of prudential borrowing, provided that the scheme outcomes return a financial benefit at least equal to the revenue costs of borrowing, in addition to non-financial benefits which directly or indirectly support the objectives of the strategic plan. - i. they are commercial in nature; - ii. the outcome returns a financial benefit at least equal to the cost incurred by borrowing to fund the schemes; - d) The use of New Homes Bonus for capital purposes in line with the Council's strategic plan priorities; - e) The implementation of a community infrastructure levy (CIL) and the management of its use, along with other developer contributions (S106), to deliver the objectives of the infrastructure delivery plan. - 3.10 Service managers submit proposals to include projects in the Council's capital programme.
 Bids are collated by Corporate Finance who calculate the financing cost (which can be nil if the project is fully externally financed).
 Each Committee appraises the proposals based on a comparison with corporate priorities.
-Policy & Resources Committee recommends the capital programme which is then presented to Council in March each year. - 3.11 Prior to any capital commitment being entered into, a detailed report setting out a full project appraisal and detailed financial projections is considered by the relevant service committee.

-3.12 All capital expenditure must be financed, either from external sources (government grants and other contributions), the Council's own resources (revenue, reserves and capital receipts) or debt (borrowing, leasing and Private Finance Initiative).
+Policy & Resources Committee recommends the capital programme which is then presented to Council in March each year. - 3.11 Prior to any capital commitment being entered into, a detailed report setting out a full project appraisal and detailed financial projections is considered by the relevant service committee. - 3.12 All capital expenditure must be financed, either from external sources (government grants and other contributions), the Council's own resources (revenue, reserves and capital receipts) or debt (borrowing, leasing and Private Finance Initiative).
 Further details are set out in section 4 of the Capital Strategy.